statgen/pheweb/README.rst

    To get ``phenocodes``, you can use a regex that captures the phenocode from the file path.
 In this example, ``./phenolist.py extract-phenocode-from-fname '^/home/watman/(.*).epacts.gz$'`` would work.

-C. If you have multiple association files for some phenotypes, you can follow the directions in (B) and then run ``./phenolist unique-phenocode``.
+3. If you have multiple association files for some phenotypes, you can follow the directions in 2and then run ``./phenolist unique-phenocode``.

    For example, if your association files are at: